Columbia River Remediation & Restoration Phase III

 The Columbia River Remediation & Restoration (CRRR) Phase III project builds upon the work completed in Phase I & II.
 During the CRRR – Phase I project, we inventoried, evaluated, and ranked contaminated sites along the

-Columbia River using our screening criteria and methods which included prioritization criteria considering proximity of a contaminated site to critical salmon habitat, wildlife refuges, and Lower Columbia River Estuary Partnership (LCREP) restoration projects (See January 2014 Lower Columbia River Restoration Plan Chapter 5.1).
-Through these efforts, 68 priority sites were identified across the Lower, Middle and Upper Columbia River geographic area from the mouth of the river to Chief Joseph Dam.
-The 68 sites are within a half mile of the River’s banks and have indications of impacting Columbia River resources.
+Columbia River using our screening criteria and methods which included prioritization criteria considering proximity of a contaminated site to critical salmon habitat, wildlife refuges, and Lower Columbia River Estuary Partnership (LCREP) restoration projects.
+Through these efforts, 68 priority sites were identified across the Lower, Middle and Upper Columbia River geographic area from the mouth of the river to Chief Joseph Dam, all within a half mile of the River’s banks and having indications of impacting Columbia River resources.
 Contaminants from these sites are being released to the Columbia River system through deposition, runoff, groundwater mixing, direct and indirect discharge, or a combination of them all.
-Once contaminants enter the aquatic environment, salmonids can experience sub-lethal or lethal effects 6 through direct contact or uptake through the food web which can result in bioaccumulation and bioconcentration in tissues.
+Once contaminants enter the aquatic environment, salmonids can experience sub-lethal or lethal effects.
+Specific work under CRRR – Phase II included focusing on a smaller subset of the 68 priority sites for immediate engagement.
+YN has had many success in Phase I and & II of the CRRR but there are still many contamination issues that remain in the Columbia River Basin.
+One of the major concerns identified is the lack of understanding of amount of contamination attributable to hydroelectric dams on the Columbia River mainstem and Lower Snake River.

 Project Benefit